adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 ### Variable in Jshell
 * explict & implicit variable
-  * when variable is the result of any opration and its created automatically its implicit and its also know as strach variable
+  * when variable is the result of any opration and its created automatically its implicit and its also know as strach variable to hold the operation result
 ```
 jshell> 10+20
 $3 ==> 30